 Not everyone can just switch over to a new medication, even a similar one, without complications.1

-After a week, take away half of your Cymbalta, and add in an equivalent milligram dosing of Prozac to include the 5mg you are already taking.
-For instance, if you are taking 30 mg Cymbalta, drop to 15mg Cymbalta, and go up to a total of 15 mg Prozac.
+After a week, the prescriber can substitute half the Cymbalta, with an equivalent milligram dosing of Prozac to include the 5mg already being taken.
+For instance, from 30 mg Cymbalta, drop to 15mg Cymbalta, and go up to a total of 15 mg Prozac.

-Do this for 1-2 weeks, preferably two especially if you are still symptomatic after one week.
+Your prescriber can help you with this for a period of 1-2 weeks, leaning to the longer period, especially if you are still symptomatic after one week.

-If the above was tolerated, then convert over to all Prozac and again wait 1-2 weeks.
+If the above was tolerated, then the prescriber can convert over to all Prozac and again wait 1-2 weeks.

-From here, look at the Prozac tapering page with your doctor and use those instructions for your guide
+From here, look at the Prozac tapering page with your doctor and use those instructions as your guide

 About Safe Cymbalta Tapering